mjoeb/ecommerce/README.md

 ### things to do

--need to add more responsiveness
+- need to add more responsiveness
--footer problem
+- footer problem